-Q: If one child has used up their Learning Fund, but their sibling (who is also enrolled in EPIC) has not, can the first child still order items?
+Q: If one child in a family has used up their Learning Fund, but their sibling (who is also enrolled in EPIC) has not, can the first child still order items?

 A: Yes, as long as they fall under the same family ID.
-Even though each child receives their own Learning Fund, it is pooled together under the same family.
-Children who are out of funds can use their sibling’s Learning Fund.
+Even though each child receives their own Learning Fund, it is pooled together under the same family ID and shared.
+In other words, children who are out of funds are able to use their siblings’ funds, if needed.

 Q: Will the Learning Fund cover activities planned for the summer months?

-Q: What is the cutoff date for invoices?
+Q: What is the cutoff date for summer invoices?

-A: The last day to submit invoices is June 15th, and you must submit the invoices for summer activities before this date.
+A: The last day to submit invoices is June 15th.
+Please note, this date is subject to change.

 Q: Am I allowed to pre-order an item?
 (Example: books that have not been released)

 A: If the pre-order date is within a 30-day period, yes.
 For example, if you put in an order on January 1st for an item, it would have to be released by February 1st.